Laser Spectroscopy Diagnostics of the gas Phase During Diamond CVD

 REMPI set up

-We are currently using REMPI to obtain these data as a function of filament temperature, spatial distance from the filament, presence or absence of different types of substrate, etc.
+We used REMPI to obtain these data as a function of filament temperature, spatial distance from the filament, presence or absence of different types of substrate, etc.

 Cavity Ring Down Spectroscopy

-We are currently employing this technique to look at the gases used in CVD diamond films made in a hot filament reactor and a MW plasma reactor, using CH4/H2 mixtures, and the effect upon H atom concentrations of N2 additions.
+We employed this technique to look at the gases used in CVD diamond films made in a hot filament reactor and a MW plasma reactor, using CH4/H2 mixtures, and the effect upon H atom concentrations of N2 additions.
+These concetration values were crucial in tensioning the computational model for the gas-phase chemistry which was used in our later kMC calculations of the full growth process.